Web3-Mastermind-Groups/pm/README.md

 ## Future Work

+- Allow votes to be tallied
-- Allow funds to be distributed if a proposal gets accepted.
+- Allow funds to be distributed if a proposal gets accepted